SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-how-to-be-a-good-product-owner/rule.md

 It’s hard to give guidance on who in the company would make a good PO.
 The usual candidate is often extremely busy.
 It should be:

 1. Someone with a personal stake in the success of the project.
-2. Someone who is available
+2. Someone who is available.
-3. Someone with a clear vision of the product,
+3. Someone with a clear vision of the product.
 4. Someone who has authority with the budget.
-E.g. They could authorize adding a designer to a Sprint for a couple of days
+E.g. They could authorize adding a designer to a Sprint for a couple of days.
 5. Someone who has read the Scrum Guide and watched the [Product Owner video](https&#58;//tv.ssw.com/scrum-what-is-a-product-owner/) and understands the role.

-It’s possible to outsource the role of PO to someone in the development consulting company, but this is not recommended.
-Once it was "Don’t put the fox in charge of the chickens".
+It’s possible to outsource the role of PO to someone in the development consulting company, but this is not recommended ("don’t put the fox in charge of the chickens").

 > “Most dysfunction I see in Scrum teams is caused by a bad Product Owner”
 > **Adam Cogan**  - Professional Scrum Trainer, Scrum.org, during a TechEd session